fsouza/prettierd/README.md

 }
 ```

-Saveyour configuration file, and provided you've installed and set the correct path to `prettierd` program, Zed will start formatting your files on save action.
+Save your configuration file, and provided you've installed and set the correct path to `prettierd` program, Zed will start formatting your files on save action.

 ### Other editors